Organic Olive Oil:

 Hard Labor

 Lots and lots of manual labor while farming.
 What herbicides do in one hour, we do in days of hard work.
-For example, during late summer we typically have to cut weeds and let them rest on the soil so they can transform to organic matter that will benefit our land in the long-run.
+For example, in late summer, we usually cut weeds and let them rest on the soil.
+This helps them turn into organic matter that will benefit our land in the long run.
 Other farmers prefer to spray them with questionable synthetic mixes and complete the process in a day.
 We take our time to cut these weeds by hand.
 Organic EVOO is the definition of slow food.

 Nature Leads the Way

 We let Nature do her job.
 Permaculture enables legumes and other naturally-occurring plant species to feed our olive trees.
 We also utilize organic manure from neighboring livestock farmers to enrich our soils with organic matter.
 Additionally, we engage in no-tilling to protect soil from erosion and nutrient depletion.
-While other olive oil producers prefer to easily stuff their land with industrially synthesized chemicals, leading to unsustainable, unhealthy farming, we simply prefer to mimic Nature.
+While other olive oil producers use industrial chemicals, which harm the land, we choose to follow Nature’s example.

 Smart Pest Control

 We fight pests with trapping and fruit camouflaging techniques instead of potentially harmful chemical sprays.
-Climate Change is a big opponent as mild winters and humid summers greatly benefit the presence of pests, especially the olive fruit fly.
+Climate change is a major challenge.
+Mild winters and humid summers help pests thrive, especially the olive fruit fly.
 We make sure to always be one step ahead through real-time weather monitoring.

 Continuous Education on Sustainable Cultivation